Kitware/CMake/Help/manual/ctest.1.rst

   the names of resource types may not clash in a case-insensitive environment.
   Because of this, for the sake of simplicity, all resource types must be listed in all lowercase in the
-  :ref:`hardware specification file <ctest-hardware-specification-file>` and in the :prop_test:`RESOURCE_GROUPS` property, and they are converted to all uppercase in the ``CTEST_RESOURCE_GROUP_<num>_<resource-type>`` environment variable.
+  :ref:`resource specification file <ctest-resource-specification-file>` and in the :prop_test:`RESOURCE_GROUPS` property, and they are converted to all uppercase in the ``CTEST_RESOURCE_GROUP_<num>_<resource-type>`` environment variable.